miheerdew/delayed-admin/Readme.md

 ### First an analogy
 Say you have a box containing an endless supply of candies, and that lately you have been eating lot more candy than you should be.
 After all, whenever you have an impulse to eat candy, it is so easy to just open the box and grab one.
 It's so hard to fight the craving!

  Now, imagine instead that the box had a mechanism to ensure that it only opens 20 min after you tell it to.
-Then it would be so much easier to resist the temptation of eating the candy (becuse even though the craving is there, there is nothing you can do about it, at least until the next 20 min).
+Then it would be so much easier to resist the temptation of eating the candy (because even though the craving is there, there is nothing you can do about it, at least until the next 20 min).

 This is the principle Delayed Admin is based upon.
-It gives you a delayed access to admin privilieges (the candy-box).
+It gives you a delayed access to admin privileges (the candy-box).

 ### The technical bit

 On installation, a new group called `delayed-admin` is created with an entry in the sudoers file allowing anyone in the `delayed-admin` group to run the script `/usr/local/bin/delayed` as root.
-The `delayed` script simply sleeps for some amount of time (as specified in `/etc/delayed-admin.conf`) and then runs the command specified in the argument as root.
+The `delayed` script simply sleeps for some amount of time (as specified in `/etc/delayed-admin.conf`) and runs the command in its argument as root.

 ## Why would anyone use this?

  Self-control.
 Suppose Anand runs MacOS/Linux on his laptop.
 He wants to enforce a no-screen time and restrict his visits to certain websites.
 Sure, he can install [a parental control app](http://www.noobslab.com/2017/01/timekpr-parental-control-application.html), or [change some settings](https://serverfault.com/a/139794), or use [url-blacklists](https://github.com/StevenBlack/hosts).
 But being an administrator for his laptop, he can also uninstall that program, or remove those settings anytime.

 This is where Delayed Admin would help.
-Anand only retains a delayed adminstrator access, so that he can still do the routine system update (or any other administrator stuff that he wants), but only after waiting for some time (by default it is 30s but he can change it to 20 min).
+Anand only retains a delayed administrator access, so that he can still do the routine system update (or any other administrator stuff that he wants), but only after waiting for some time (by default it is 30s but he can change it to 20 min).
 Basically, this prevents him from taking actions at whim, allowing only deliberate ones.

 In this example he would set up those parental controls, and then use `delayed` to deter him from disabling them.